Camera Icon

 1920s

-Clippings, misc., includes a letter To the Editor of The Republican by Robert O. Morris about spring migration (4/11/1921), reference to a rare visit by a blue grosbeak (5/1922), bird pests (the English sparrow) feeding on insects prove to be effective aids to farmers (1922), establishment of a sanctuary in Medford (1926), arrival dates for birds (robins, bluebirds, black ducks and grackles, 1929), etc.
+Clippings, misc., includes a letter To the Editor of The Republican by Robert O. Morris about spring migration (4/11/1921), reference to a rare visit by a Blue Grosbeak (5/1922), bird pests (the English sparrow) feeding on insects prove to be effective aids to farmers (1922), establishment of a sanctuary in Medford (1926), arrival dates for birds (robins, bluebirds, black ducks and grackles, 1929), etc.

 “‘Framing’ The Birds of Prey” (“vermin” killing) by Davis Quinn, 12/1929